cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

 - Once the record has been created, execute the **Add Task From Templates** to assign different tasks to different people.
 - New tasks get created after the previous task is completed.
 - Once all task get completed record get closed.
+- New task can be added by using **Add New Task** playbook.
+- To generate the report, execute **Generate Compliance Report** and report get attached to particular record.